 The turning point

 While things were going well, there was just one thing that I was worried about.
 My parents could stop funding me soon.
 They had threatened me that they would do so if I didn’t stop drinking.
-I was in India and I was happy with my bottles of Jack Daniels.
 I would spend my days in my apartment and drink and have fun.
-Jack Daniels price in India then was high.
+I bought some of the best fruity white wine.
 I was worried about how I could afford it as I had no job or money to support myself.

 That was also the time when I had a major heart attack.
 I was only 27.
 There was no way I could die.
 But this heart attack got the shit out of me.
-I was no longer worried about Jack Daniels price in India.
+I was no longer worried about not being able to drink.
 All I could think of at that moment was that I had to live.
 I didn’t want to die.
 Nobody does.